OluwadareLab/Robin/DEV_README.md

 If this project does ever need to be removed from the docker and ported somewhere else, here is a list of things that may be somewhat hardcoded:
 1) The config.mjs file --contains configs
 2) The apiCOnfig.js file --contains configs
-3) The docker.compose file hardcodes ports
-4) the docker.compose file hardcodes some paths
 5) the dockerfile.client might have some hardcoded things
 6) the dockerfile.server might have some hardcoded things
 7) The callers.config.sh script contains info for the scripts that is hardcoded